Yenthe666/InstallScript/README.md

 but goes a bit further and has been improved.
 This script will also give you the ability to define an xmlrpc_port in the .conf file that is generated under /etc/
 This script can be safely used in a multi-odoo code base server because the default Odoo port is changed BEFORE the Odoo is started.

+This script was further iterated due to installation dependency issues.
+The original is from (https://github.com/Yenthe666/InstallScript).
+The issue stems from "Build to Wheel errors" that occurred during the package installation.
+Specifically ```gevent==21.8.0``` and ```greenlet==1.1.2``` (Discovered by /ryumada).
+This just makes it a bit easier for me to just chuck it in.

 ## Installing Nginx
 If you set the parameter ```INSTALL_NGINX``` to ```True``` you should also configure workers.
 Without workers you will probably get connection loss issues.
 Look at [the deployment guide from Odoo](https://www.odoo.com/documentation/17.0/administration/install/deploy.html) on how to configure workers.